Kaysims/Grip-Club/README.md

         * [More Flex-box](https://www.youtube.com/watch?v=9e-lWQdO-DA) - Used to understand flex-box
         * [Responsiveness](https://www.youtube.com/watch?v=VQraviuwbzU&t=837s) - Used to understand responsiveness.
         * [Accessibility](https://www.youtube.com/watch?v=qr0ujkLLgmE) - Used to understand accessibility.
-        * [Shapes](https://www.youtube.com/watch?v=hWGgw1K-i8Y) - Used to understadn how to make shapes in CSS.
+        * [Shapes](https://www.youtube.com/watch?v=hWGgw1K-i8Y) - Used to understand how to make shapes in CSS which lead me to the CSS generator.

+    * [Hamburger menu icon](https://www.youtube.com/watch?v=flItyHiDm7E&t=14s) - Used to create the hamburger menu icon that allowed the site header to be responsive.
+I did not write this code i used this video.

     * [The Website Architect](https://www.youtube.com/@thewebsitearchitect) - Used to help understand good design.